-Originally, I wanted to go for a black velvet fit-and-flare dress with a white flower (daisies) head band.
+Originally, I wanted to go for a black velvet fit-and-flare dress with a white flower (daisies) head band – my childhood dream of a black wedding dress.
 However, my husband had already bought a Boss suit in a charcoal.
 He also did not want me to wear white.
 He had all kinds of reasons, but the true one is white washes me out.
 Thus, I went for my second favorite color red and used my favorite color black for accents.

 The Bride Wore a Hat

 In the left lower Rhineland, where we grew up, hats or headbands were a big thing.
 I went for a huge brim black hat as it works best with a suit.